FamilySearch/gedcomx/specifications/conceptual-model-specification.md

-`http://gedcomx.org/MarriageNotice`| The fact of a marriage notice. | couple relationship `http://gedcomx.org/NumberOfChildren`| A fact of the number of children of a person or relationship. | couple relationship `http://gedcomx.org/Separation`| A fact of a couple's separation. | couple relationship `http://gedcomx.org/Adoption`| A fact of a person's adoption.
-In the context of a parent-child relationship, it describes a fact of the adoption of a child by a parent. | parent-child relationship
+`http://gedcomx.org/MarriageNotice`| The fact of a marriage notice. | couple relationship `http://gedcomx.org/NumberOfChildren`| A fact of the number of children of a person or relationship. | couple relationship `http://gedcomx.org/Separation`| A fact of a couple's separation. | couple relationship `http://gedcomx.org/AdoptiveParent`| A fact about an adoptive relationship between a parent an a child. | parent-child relationship
-`http://gedcomx.org/Birth`| A fact of a person's birth.
-In the context of a parent-child relationship, it describes a fact of the biological birth of a child to a parent. | parent-child relationship
+`http://gedcomx.org/BiologicalParent`| A fact the biological relationship between a parent and a child. | parent-child relationship
-`http://gedcomx.org/Foster`| A fact about a foster relationship between a foster parent and a child. | parent-child relationship
+`http://gedcomx.org/FosterParent`| A fact about a foster relationship between a foster parent and a child. | parent-child relationship
-`http://gedcomx.org/Guardianship`| A fact about a legal guardianship between a parent and a child. | parent-child relationship
+`http://gedcomx.org/GuardianParent`| A fact about a legal guardianship between a parent and a child. | parent-child relationship
-`http://gedcomx.org/Step`| A fact about the step relationship between a parent and a child. | parent-child relationship
+`http://gedcomx.org/StepParent`| A fact about the step relationship between a parent and a child. | parent-child relationship `http://gedcomx.org/SociologicalParent`| A fact about a sociological relationship between a parent and a child, but not definable in typical legal or biological terms. | parent-child relationship

 <a id="conclusion-event-role"/>